 10. Slow down in Yaiza

-A tranquil village near the foot of Timanfaya National Park, Yaiza has maintained its character, having survived the volcanic eruptions of the eighteenth century.
-There’s a pristinely-kept square, a seventeenth century church, gardens and tapas bars where you can enjoy quiet al fresco dining with the commanding backdrop of Mount Timanfaya.
+Yaiza is a tranquil village near the foot of Timanfaya National Park that has maintained its old-time character, having survived the volcanic eruptions of the 18th century.
+There’s a pristinely kept square, a 17th-century church, gardens and tapas bars where you can enjoy quiet al fresco dining with the commanding backdrop of Mount Timanfaya.
 It’s the perfect place to experience traditional Lanzarote, away from the pulsing resorts of Costa Teguise.

 11. Sunbathe on black sand